fabiooshiro/restQL-http/README.md

 from planets as allPlanets
 ```

-For more details about the query language and structure see [restQL-core Query Language wiki](https://github.com/B2W-BIT/restQL-core/wiki/Query-Language).
+For more details about the query language and structure see [Query Language wiki](https://github.com/B2W-BIT/restQL-server/wiki/RestQL-Query-Language).

 ## Building From Source Code